 Founded in 1995, Chicago Trading Company (CTC) is a derivatives trading firm that specializes in market trading across a variety of products, services, and strategies.
 CTC actively trades in a broad spectrum of asset classes, including equities, interest rates, and commodities.
-Its trading desks are open 20 hours a day, six days a week, and the company is recognized as a leading provider of liquidity and pricing on numerous derivatives exchanges around the world.
+Its trading desks are open 20 hours a day, six days a week, and the company is recognized as a leading provider of liquidity and pricing on numerous equities and derivatives exchanges around the world.

 Because the market fluctuates by the microsecond, CTC’s critical applications and services need to always be online and available for users in a moment’s notice to deliver a consistent customer experience, every time.
-“With our services directly tied into the open market, downtime is just not an option,” explained Luke Rotta, Manager, SRE and Software Infrastructure at CTC.
+“With our services directly tied into the open market, downtime is just not an option,” explained Luke Rotta, Manager, SRE and Observability at CTC.
 “If we’re not in the market, we’re not participating in the opportunity—and it’s a missed opportunity.”
-Rotta is responsible for managing the Software Infrastructure team that builds and delivers applications, as well as overseeing the SRE team that monitors CTC’s pre- and end-production environments.
+Rotta is responsible for managing observability at CTC, as well as overseeing the SRE team that supports, automates, and improves uptime for the pre-production and production environments.

 Before implementing PagerDuty, Rotta’s team experienced several challenges, including:

 With the recent push towards remote work, CTC was forced to quickly pivot operations to a digital-first model.
 Additionally, heightened market volatility meant that its customers also increased the frequency of their trading, making it more important than ever that the CTC trading platform stayed up and running at all times.

 To help achieve this, CTC needed to rethink its incident management process while continuing to maintain and deliver a consistent customer experience.
 This meant Rotta’s teams needed to refocus their efforts on day-to-day operations rather than long-term projects—and all in a new, remote-first environment.
 “Our teams are laser-focused on making sure systems can handle the increased capacity and deliver liquidity to the marketplace to keep our customers happy,” shared Rotta.